adyitz/Analyst_BA_Case_Study/Case_Study.md

   * You may assume the data is complete (i.e. the data does not contain duplicates, and that all test data has been removed).

 2. Perform Segmentation Analysis:
-  * Propose three segmentations of the customer revenue data that you think will be helpful for producting actionable business insights.
+  * Propose three segmentations of the customer revenue data that you think will be helpful for producing actionable business insights.
   * Analyze the characteristics and preferences of each segment.
   * Explore whether the impact of total addressable market (TAM) on sales varies among different customer segments.
   * Explore whether the impact of marketing spend on sales varies among different customer segments.